 Complex Communication Needs 1

-The course introduces students to the concept of disability across the lifespan, assistive technology, multi-modal communication methods and Alternative & Augmentative Communication (AAC) systems.
-Aided and unaided AAC systems are included with intentional communication.
-Assessment and intervention methods for people with complex communication needs and those who use AAC are considered in detail.
+The course introduces students to the concept of disability across the lifespan, assistive technology, multi-modal communication methods as used in Alternative & Augmentative Communication (AAC) systems.
+Aided and unaided AAC systems are included with intentional and preintentional communication.
+Assessment and intervention methods for AAC users are considered in detail.

-1. Demonstrate awareness of etiological factors involved in populations with health conditions and/or disability and associated with complex communication needs.
+1. Demonstrate awareness of etiological factors involved in populations with disability and complex communication needs.

-2. Administer, analyse and interpret findings from comprehensive assessment of a person’s complex communication needs.
+2. Administer, analyse and interpret findings from comprehensive assessment of complex communication needs.

-3. Identify further information and referral requirements for people who use AAC.
+3. Identify further information and referral requirements for AAC users.

-4. Develop comprehensive and detailed plans for intervention, incorporating multi-modal communication, Alternative and Augmentative Communication strategies and the use of other assistive technologiesy for communication.
+4. Develop comprehensive and detailed plans for intervention, incorporating Alternative and Augmentative Communication strategies and the use of assistive technology for communication.

-5. Report on findings and make recommendations for future management for people with complex communication needs and those who use AAC
+5. Report on findings and make recommendations for future management for AAC users.

-Assessment & intervention approaches for people with complex communication needs
+Assessment & intervention approaches for people with CCNs

 Alternative & Augmentative Communication (AAC)